BrataBuilds/Git-Info/Git_Commands_Info.md

 ```
 > In VS Code you will find that the file in the explorer tab is greyed out.

+If you accidentally added a file / folder that you did not want git to track,add the file to .gitignore and then type the following command.
+`git rm --cached <name of file/folder`

 ## VS Code.
 You can remotely access code from anywhere around the world by connecting to a remote repository either via the VS Code client or [web]("https://vscode.dev").